 Suggested opioid management schedule: A table outlining suggested tools and timelines for opioid management assessments.

-Social determinants of health and pain management: A resource outlining the connection between social determinants of health and pain management, including resources to help plan patient visits.
+Social determinants of health and pain management: A document outlining the connection between social determinants of health and pain management, including resources to help plan patient visits.

 For specific assessment tools, such as the Opioid Risk Tool, see Recommended Assessment table.